 Employees have the right to make subject access requests under the DPA 2018.
-Importantly, there is an exemption regarding confidential references where personal data can be withheld where it consists of a reference given or to be given in confidence for the purposes of actual or prospective education, training or employment of the data subject.
-Significantly, the exemption also applies to the recipient of the reference, that is, the future employer.
+Confidential references can be withheld from employees where the data consists of a reference given or to be given in confidence for the purposes of actual or prospective education, training, or employment of the data subject.
+The exemption also applies to the recipient of the reference, that is, the future employer.

 Employers must ensure that a refusal to provide a reference is not discriminatory due to any of the protected characteristics under the Equality Act 2010.
-Importantly, protection extends to individuals who are subject to discrimination which takes place after their employment has ended as well as during employment.
-If an employer provides an inaccurate reference or declines to provide one because of a protected characteristics the employee could bring a claim for discrimination.
+Employers should be aware that protection extends to individuals who are subject to discrimination that takes place after their employment has ended as well as during employment.
+If an employer provides an inaccurate reference or declines to provide one because of a protected characteristic, the employee could bring a claim for discrimination.

-To minimise risk and promote consistency, employers should ideally have in place a reference policy to ensure that proper consideration is given about whether to provide a reference and what information to include.
+To minimize the risks and promote consistency, employers should have a clear written reference policy in place.
+The policy should provide guidance on whether to provide a reference and what information to include.

 - Implement a clear written reference policy.